site-logo

 As part of the operationalization of the consensus approach to safety assessment in India, the first two-day technical training program on food and feed safety assessment was implemented by the Agriculture & Food Systems Institute (AFSI), in collaboration with the Food Safety and Standards Authority of India (FSSAI) and Biotech Consortium India Limited (BCIL), on September 5-6, 2023.
 This training program was structured to provide risk assessors on the FSSAI GM panel with in-depth technical information about the purpose, design, and conduct of studies used to inform safety assessments of foods and feeds derived from genetically engineered (GE) plants, aligned with the consensus approach.
 The program helped establish a baseline understanding of the concepts and principles of safety assessment for food and feed derived from GE plants.
 Topics included the whole food safety assessment paradigm, toxicity and allergenicity testing, compositional assessment, animal feeding studies, data transportability, and risk communication.

-A second capacity building workshop on safety assessment of foods and feeds derived from genetically engineered plants is being organized on June 3-4, 2025 in New Delhi.
-The first day of the technical training event will provide an overview of food safety assessment, regulatory frameworks, and the global regulatory landscape for foods and feeds derived from genetically engineered plants, followed by a discussion about the handling of genetically engineered plants and their derived products.
-The second day will encourage discussion about regulatory cooperation among participants through the use of case studies, breakout groups, and guided exercises.
+A second capacity building workshop on safety assessment of foods and feeds derived from genetically engineered plants was organized on June 3-4, 2025 in New Delhi.
+The first day of the technical training event provided an overview of food safety assessment, regulatory frameworks, and the global regulatory landscape for foods and feeds derived from genetically engineered plants, followed by a discussion about the handling of genetically engineered plants and their derived products.
+The second day encouraged discussion about regulatory cooperation among participants through the use of case studies, breakout groups, and guided exercises.

 Agenda